 A major portion of my clinical background involved working as a domestic violence treatment provider for male offenders.
 In the end, it would be the truly brave and courageous men (though I did not initially meet any of them under that presentation), who would ultimately provide me the answer to this question.

 To illustrate further, let me explain an important aspect of what anger actually is.
-Anger is a secondary emotion, meaning it cannot exist on its own.
-While it is a very real and powerful emotion—even appropriate and useful at times—it will never be present as an isolated emotion.
+Anger is a secondary emotion (not to be confused with second-rate, unimportant, or unnecessary); meaning, it does not exist on its own.
+While anger is a very real and powerful emotion—even appropriate and useful at times—it will never be present as an isolated emotion.
 There will always be a primary emotion feeding the secondary emotion of anger, which is true for all human beings—women included—even if it can’t be immediately or consciously identified.
 Any time someone is angry, their anger is the result of an unidentified, and/or an unexpressed, primary emotion.
 As referenced above, anger is often precipitated by the primary emotions: hurt, sadness, loneliness, and fear, to name a few.
 Yes, men experience these emotions too, but with few exceptions, will almost certainly never let anyone know—man or woman.

 So, the next time you hear about an angry male committing some horrible act of violence, you can be assured that it is not the result of biology or too much testosterone, nor will it be the result of having access to too many weapons, as the news channels and politicians will continue to have us believe.
 Instead, these actions will represent the intense psychological pain that could no longer be contained.
 Tragic to be sure, for victims and perpetrator alike.